kaboomserver/weapons/README.md

 # weapons

-Source code for the Weapons plugin on the Kaboom.pw server
+Source code for the Weapons plugin on the Kaboom server